 “Parents’ blessings, have the guts, and build a support system.”

 “Firstly, you need to get blessings from your parents.
 Ask for their du’a (prayers).
 If they are happy for you to pursue your dream, you should do it because you already have an important blessing.
 Just wait for another higher blessing that is from Allah (God),” said Adam.

 “Secondly, as I said, we are humans, so we have doubts and insecurities.
 But please, do not ever be stuck in your comfort zone because you’ll end up there for the rest of your life.
 You’ll end up doing that forever for the sake of money and also because you don’t want to change.
 So, you don’t really do that because of your passion anymore and you’ll end up doing cincai (messy) work.
 Eventually, you don’t find yourself happy doing that,” he shared with a serious tone.

 “Lastly, it’s not always rainbows and unicorns.
 There’s also thunderstorms.
-Don’t ever imagine that your life’s going to be great just because you follow your dream, no. That’s not how life works.
-So, have a good support system—family and friends.
+Don’t ever imagine that your life’s going to be great just because you follow your dream.
+No. That’s not how life works.
+So, have a good support system in the form of family and friends.
 These people will keep reminding you why you are here and why you are doing this.
-You really need that to keep yourself continuing to what you have started,” he ended.
+You really need that to keep yourself continuing to do what you have started,” he ended.

 Follow Adamdidam on Instagram here to keep up to date.

 Latest posts by Basir Zainuddin (see all)

 - Up Close and Personal with Aizat Amir - 19 September 2018

 - Reviving The Glorious Sentul Depot with RIUH - 14 September 2018